Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 4. Create a new Flow by clicking **+ New Flow** in the upper-right corner or use an existing one.
 5. In the upper-right corner of the Flow editor, select the **NLU** tab.
 6. In the **Intents** tab, create a new Intent by clicking **+ Create Intent** or use an existing one.
-7. On the selected Intent page, go to **Advanced > Analytics step**.
+7. On the selected Intent page, go to **Advanced > Analytics Step**.
-8. In the **Analytics step** section, , provide a title that clearly represents the Intent's action.
+8. In the **Analytics Step** section, provide a title that clearly represents the Intent's action.
 For example, if the Intent involves selecting a specific product type, such as Pizza, consider naming the step `Pizza Order`, `Pizza Selection`, or `Pizza`.
 9. Click **Save**.

 ### Test your Flow

-To see the result on the Step Explorer page, test your virtula agent via the Interaction panel or via Demo Webchat.
+To view the results on the Step Explorer page, test your virtual agent via the Interaction panel or the Demo Webchat.

-When data is collected, you can investigate the steps on the Steps Explorer page.

 ## Filter Steps